-Identification, recovery and curation of early satellite data are necessary activities for ensuring full capitalization of space-derived earth observation data.
-These data are important because the coverage with satellite data already started in the mid-1960s.
-Major thrust in this sector is the
+Identification, recovery and curation of early satellite data are necessary activities for ensuring full capitalization of space-derived Earth observation data.
+These data are important because the coverage with satellite data already started in the mid-1960s19.
+The major thrust in this sector is the usage of historical satellite data for global reanalysis.